 - When a defect occurs outside the warranty period, repairs would not be covered.
 However, it may be worth asking, as some builders regard this as an opportunity to enhance their reputation for service.

 - When a builder or repair company goes out of business, their warranty is worthless.
 This is why it is important to choose a builder with a solid business record.
-IFE can help you choose a reliable partner.
+Crosstown can help you choose a reliable partner.

 Will Homeowners Insurance Cover Foundation Repairs?